Common Name(s): Madagascar Rosewood, Palisander

 Pricing/Availability: International trade of this wood is currently (and rightfully) restricted.
 National parks and other protected areas within Madagascar have been plundered for their valuable rosewood logs.
 At present, only residual stockpiles of small turning and carving blanks are available at very high prices.

-Sustainability: Dalbergia species from Madagascar are listed in the CITES Appendix II, and are on the IUCN Red List.
-They are listed as vulnerable due to a population reduction of over 20% in the past three generations, caused by a decline in their natural range, and exploitation.
+Sustainability: Madagascar Dalbergia species are listed on CITES appendix II under the genus-wide restriction on all Dalbergia species—which also includes finished products made of the wood.
+These Madagascar species are also listed on the IUCN Red List as vulnerable due to a population reduction of over 20% in the past three generations, caused by a decline in their natural range, and exploitation.

 Common Uses: Veneer, musical instruments (guitar bodies and fingerboards), furniture, cabinetry, inlays, carving, turned objects, and other small specialty wood items.